Holdsworth House: History

-Elizabeth Wadsworth was known to be generous to the poor and founded the Popples Almshouses and School, which since became Bradshaw Primary School.
+Their son Henry Wadsworth inherited the house.
+He and his wife Mary lived there for many years.
+She died in 1745 and after Henry died in 1765 his son Reverend John Wadsworth became the owner.
+He had several children all of whom except one died before 1800.
+The surviving child was Elizabeth Wadsworth, who was known to be generous to the poor and founded the Popples Almshouses and School, which since became Bradshaw Primary School.
 She also helped fund and make plans for the foundation of St John’s Church, Bradshaw.
-She died in 1837 and was buried in St Winfreds Churchyard, Calverley with her mother and two older brothers.
+She died in 1837.
 She was the last surviving Wadsworth so she left her estate to a distant relative Matthew Henry Ayrton.

-Matthew Henry Ayrton (1818-1860) upon inheriting the Wadsworth estates was required as a condition to assume their name which he did in 1840 to become Matthew Henry Wadsworth.
-In 1842 he married Sarah Firth.
-The couple had four children, two sons and two daughters.
-He died in 1860 and his eldest son John Henry Wadsworth (1850-1877) inherited the house.
+Matthew Henry Ayrton upon inheriting the Wadsworth estates was required as a condition to assume their name which he did in 1840 to become Matthew Henry Wadsworth.
+He died in 1860 and his eldest son John Henry Wadsworth inherited the house.
 In 1870 John who was an architect married Annie Eliza Hodgson and the couple had two sons.
 Unfortunately John died in 1877 at the age of only 27.
 Annie Eliza decided to rent the house and move to smaller accommodation.
 One of the tenants was Henry Edwin Moore who was a Professor of Music.
 He lived at the house from about 1885 until about 1905.

 In 1895 Annie Eliza Wadsworth died and the family sold the house to Richard Ayrton Woodhead.
 He did not live at the house but instead continued to lease it.
 He died in 1901 and his son Sidney Woodhead inherited the property.
 In about 1910 Norman Scott Crawshaw rented the house and in 1921 he bought it.
 He continued to live there until about 1935 when it was bought by Thomas Ashworth Hoyle.

-Thomas Ashworth Hoyle (1905-1981) was born in 1905.
+Thomas Ashworth Hoyle was born in 1905.
 In 1932 he bought the textile firm James Acroyd and Sons.
 In the next year he married Marjorie Ayrton Broadhead but unfortunately she died in 1937.
 In 1938 he married Hazel Smith daughter of Samuel Smith of Manor Holme, Halifax.
 The Hoyle family lived at Holdsworth House until about 1962 when it was bought by the Pearson family who still own the property, which is no longer a private house but a hotel and restaurant.